What Happens To The Business In Divorce?

 Determining The Balance Of Ownership In Divorce

-When a business ownership interest is at stake in divorce, the law can be complex and negotiations fierce.
-William C. Gentry has skillfully helped numerous clients regarding business ownership and divorce, both for the spouses who have created businesses and those who have enabled their spouses to build businesses.
-Mr. Gentry can help you value the business and negotiate aggressively to reach a fair division.
+When a business ownership interest is at stake in a divorce, the law can be complex and negotiations fierce.
+The Gentry Law Firm LLC has skillfully helped numerous clients regarding business ownership and divorce, both for the spouses who have created businesses and those who have enabled their spouses to build businesses.
+Our firm can help you value the business and negotiate aggressively to reach a fair division.

 The Challenges Of The Closely Held Business